Submissions Update:

 Hint: A good synopsis is how we base the majority of our decisions to see more from an author about their book.
 'How to Write a Synopsis' is near the bottom of this page if you need a refresher.

-Response time on submissions and queries for books is usually 30 days or less.
+Response time on queries for books is usually 90 days or less.

 We do try to respond in a timely fashion, but if you didn't get a response, type

-'Verify Book Submission' into the subject box of an email and send your request HERE.
+'Verify Book Submission' into the subject box of an email and send your request to the Book Submissions link shown below.

 Hard Science Fiction -

-Survival - We love survival stories, or collections of the same.
+True-Life Stories of Survival - We love survival stories, or collections of the same.
 Or a book about a specific incident regarding human survival under extreme circumstances.
 We suggest you check Google to see if your particular subject has already been done before in detail.
 For example, we wouldn't do another book on Amelia Earhart or Sir Ernest Shackleton's adventure in Antarctica.
-Those two have done thoroughly, and many times.
+Those have been done many times.

 True-Life Non Fiction - Human triumph over adversity, in a remarkable (and TRUE) fashion, is a theme we actively seek in this category.
-Presented facts will be checked through news sources.
-This means if you write a book claiming you were lost a sea for a month - we have to check your story before publication is offered.
+Presented facts will be checked through news sources and other verification methods.

 Crime Fiction: No detective stories.
 We like hard-core crime from the point-of-view of the criminals, not the cops trying to catch them.
-Excessive violence does not worry us, as long as it is not gratuitous and fits with the story.
+Excessive violence is fine, as long as it is not gratuitous and fits with the story.

 Natural Born Killers, The True Story of Bonnie and Clyde, Dillinger.